ProjectSidewalk/SidewalkWebpage/README.md

 3. Head on over to your browser and navigate to `127.0.0.1:9000`.
 This should display the Project Sidewalk webpage.
 Note that the first time compilation takes time.

 ### Additional Tools
 1. Importing SQL dump: The Postgres database schema has already been set up in the db docker container.
-To import production db dump, get the dump as per [instructions](https://github.com/ProjectSidewalk/Instructions), rename the file `dump.sql`, place it in the `db` folder, and run `make import-dump` from the base folder.
+To import production db dump, get the dump as per [instructions](https://github.com/ProjectSidewalk/Instructions), rename the file `dump`, place it in the `db` folder, and run `make import-dump` from the base folder.

 2. SSH into containers: To ssh into the containers, run `make ssh target=[web|db]`.
 Note that `[web|db]` is not a literal syntax, it specifies which container you would want to ssh into.
 For example, you can do `make ssh target=web`.